anoadragon453/qubes-file-trust/doc/qvm-file-trust.rst

    can be configured in /etc/qubes/always-open-in-dispvm.phrase

-A '-' character can be placed in front of a path in the local list to override a path listed in the local list.
+A '-' character can be placed in front of a path in the local list to override a path listed in the global list.

 OPTIONS
 =======